Midsummer Management Decisions

 The last few years has seen the industry as a whole struggle with post emergence herbicide applications in soybeans.
-It should always be the goal to get full control with one multi-mode of action post emergence application but sometimes that doesn’t happen.
+It should always be the goal to get full control with one multi-mode of action post emergence application.
+Sometimes that doesn’t happen.
 If a rescue treatment is your only option check the herbicide label for information on these points that need to be considered.

 Know the Rotational Crop Restrictions – Herbicide products that contain the active ingredient fomesafen (Flexstar®, Top Gun®, Battlestar®, Warrant Ultra® to name a few) have a 10 month restriction before planting corn.
 This window should be even longer if the weather turns abnormally dry.
-We suggest stopping fomesafen application by July 1 and switching to another active ingredient if herbicide applications are not done or additional applications are needed.
+We suggest stopping fomesafen application by July 1 and switching to another active ingredient.

 Know the stage of the soybeans– Many herbicide and spray adjuvant products can damage the delicate flowers on a soybean plant.
 Before spraying make sure to check your field’s stage and speak with your chemical provider about crop safety concerns.

 Know the preharvest interval – Herbicide, fungicide, and insecticide preharvest intervals can have huge variability.
 While we generally don’t run into any issues with this until later into August, it never hurts to check the label for this information early.